 - Use painter’s tape to stick your stencil to the wall, starting at the ceiling.
 You can either start it in the center of the room and move outward to the two sides, or start at one side and stencil your way across.
 I recommend measuring your wall-to-stencil dimensions to be sure you are happy with where your stencil pattern ends, then adjust where you start your pattern accordingly.

 - Using a very, very, very dry microfiber roller, roll over your stencil to imprint the pattern on your wall.
 Seriously, you just need the tiiiiiniest amount of paint – like so little paint that it dries in less than a minute.
 Using a dry roller also prevents bleeding when applied to a smooth wall/surface.
+I also recommend rollering only in an up-down direction (you want to prevent yourself from pushing the paint under the stencil which can happen if you paint in multiple directions).

 - Wait about 1 minute, then gently remove your stencil and reattach it to the wall below the first one – it will have little guides to help you repeat the pattern.
 You basically want to overlap it slightly so that your next stencil section is a proper continuation of the first section.